 Our Liability to You

 If we negligently cause physical damage to your property we will pay the owner the reasonable costs of repairing or replacing (if we consider appropriate) the damaged property up to a maximum of $10,000 for any single even or series of related events.
 All other liability we may have to you (including loss of profits or business) is excluded to the maximum extent permitted by law.
 If we are held liable to you and we cannot rely on this exclusion for any reason then the above $10,000 limit will still apply.

-The electricity supplied by KCE will comply with the standard required under the Consumer Guarantees Act 1993.
-Except to the extent that KCE is legally entitled to exclude the provision of the Consumer Guarantees Act, nothing in the contract will limit your rights under this Act.
+The electricity supplied by KCE will comply with the standards required under the Consumer Guarantees Act 1993.
+Except to the extent that KCE is legally entitled to exclude the provision of the Consumer Guarantees Act, nothing in the contract will limit your rights under that Act.
 If you acquire goods and services from us for the purpose of a business the Consumer Guarantees Act 1993 does not apply.

 Your Liability to Us

 If we have to take any action to recover from you any amount you owe us or to enforce any of these terms, we may recover from you all associated costs incurred by us (including costs of a solicitor).

 Network owners have limited or excluded their liability to you and us.
 Unless provided otherwise in the relevant agreement you or we have with the network owner, all liability the network owner may have to you is excluded to the fullest extent permitted by law.
 This exclusion of liability is enforceable by the network owner and their representatives pursuant to the Contracts (Privity) Act 1982.

 Your liability to the network owner

 You may be liable to the network owner for any damage to the network that you cause.